 Business Core and Foundation

 The business core and foundation courses cover the basic business topics needed for a career in business.
 Consistent with the direction of business today, the business core at the McLaren School of Management highlights issues related to the global business environment, diversity and ethics.
-Oral and written communication and critical thinking are also stressed throughout the curriculum.
+Oral and written communication, quantitative reasoning, information literacy, and critical thinking are also stressed throughout the curriculum.

 All Business majors must complete a set of business foundation and core courses.
 The required foundation courses are also used to satisfy University Core Curriculum requirements (see faculty advisor or CASA).
 Students must maintain at least a C (2.0) cumulative grade point average in their foundation and business core coursework.